 Question: Do you recommend Corning Visionware?

-Ok, while I could leave it at that I will elaborate.
+Answer: No. Ok, while I could leave it at that, I will elaborate.

-First I have to address the fact that several people have confused me with other bloggers who DO recommend Corning Visionware, and I specifically have not ever recommended this product personally — because I have consistently found widely-varying results across the population of many similar – and even seemingly identical -Visionware pieces I have tested using a state-of-the-art XRF instrument!
+First, I have to address the fact that several people have confused me with some bloggers who DO recommend Corning Visionware, and I specifically have not ever recommended this product personally because I have consistently found widely varying results across the population of many similar and even seemingly identical Visionware pieces I have tested using a state-of-the-art XRF instrument!

 Questions I have tried to answer:

-- Are certain pieces from certain years of manufacture lead-free?
+- Are certain pieces from certain years of manufacturing Lead-free?

-This lack of certainty in large part aggravated by the fact is is VERY difficult for the layperson (vs. the antique and vintage Visionware collector!) to tell the difference between old pieces and new – because the year of production does not appear to be marked on any of these pieces (at least not on any I have tested.)
+This lack of certainty is in large part aggravated by the fact that it is VERY difficult for the layperson (vs. the antique and vintage Visionware collector!) to tell the difference between old pieces and new — because the year of production does not appear to be marked on any of these pieces, at least not on any I have tested.

 So… as just one random, NON-“representative” example, today I am sharing with you the small dish shown.
-This was purchased at a Portland, Oregon Goodwill store in the summer of 2018 for $3.00.
-I think it is a soup pot (like for making French Onion Soup? or similar?)
+This was purchased at a Portland, Oregon Goodwill store in the summer of 2018 for $3.
+I think it is a soup pot (like for making French onion soup?
+Or similar?)